PeroxiBase/ExpressWeb/Admin guide.md

 ## Users and Groups management

-**Menu 'Users account'**
+### Users account Menu
 Admin can create users and group via this menu.
+External users may ask for an account.
+They use 'Sign Up' menu.
+Request will be send to SuperAdmin who can activate or not the account.
+See below.

 1. Select 'Users accounts' tab and click on 'Manage User Accounts'
   1.1 Edit
        - click on edit link.
        - **Note** Login Name is used to create users directories and store uploaded and saved files.
-       If you change it , you may create several directories ... and user
+       If you change it , you may create several directories ... but user access only directory matching is login.
+  1.2 Activate
+      -  click on 'Status' link.
+Active or Inactive current login
+      -  user will receive an email to renew is password.
+      -  easy way to activate user or deny login
+  1.3  Create user
+      -  Fill all applicable fields and submit form.
+      -  Active user .
+An email will be send to user.

 ## Database management